LPeng625/CGCNet/README.md

 # CGCNet
-This is the official code repository for "CGCNet: Road Extraction from Remote Sensing Image  with Compact Global Context-Aware".
+This is the official code repository for "CGCNet: Road Extraction from Remote Sensing Image  with Compact Global Context-aware".
 SW-XJU road dataset link: 链接: https://pan.baidu.com/s/10d_NkyyL3yC3ObDw9ov11A.
 Please email liupengxju@163.com to get the password.

 ## 1.Training